Skip to main content Skip to complementary content

 child-src

-Defines the valid sources for web workers and nested browsing contexts loaded using elements such as <frame> and <iframe>.
+Defines valid sources for web workers and nested browsing contexts loaded using elements such as <frame> and <iframe>.
+Use frame-src and worker-src for more specific control.

 form-action

-Restricts the URLs which can be used as the targetof a form submissions from a given context.
+Restricts the URLs that can be used as the target of submissions from a given context.

 media-src